reverbdotcom/sbx/README.md

       graphiql
       version
       info
+      progress
+      headlamp

 DESCRIPTION

   command     shorthand     description

-  help        h             show the help message. up          u             spin up an orchestra sandbox. down                      tear down an orchestra sandbox. name        n             show the sandbox name. dash        d             open the dashboard in a browser. logs        l             open the logs in a browser. web         w             open the site in a browser. graphiql    g             open graphql user interface in a browser. version     v             show the version of the sbx cli. info        i             show the summary of the sandbox.
+  help                      shows the help message. up          u             spins up an orchestra sandbox. down                      tears down an orchestra sandbox. name        n             shows the sandbox name. dash        d             opens the dashboard in a browser. logs        l             opens the logs in a browser. web         w             opens the site in a browser. graphiql    g             opens graphql user interface in a browser. version     v             shows the version of the sbx cli. info        i             shows the summary of the sandbox. progress    p             opens deployment progress in a browser. headlamp    h             opens headlamp ( kubernetes dashboard ) in a browser.

 USAGE:
+  sbx <command> [flags]
   sbx up
-  sbx name
 ```